 We promote a love of reading and writing through a variety of initiatives.

 Lessons are brought to life with a variety of fictional texts, including Classic and Contemporary fiction, ensuring that children are exposed to a range of authors.
 Across a term, pupils will cover fiction, non-fiction and a poetry unit.
-Girls adopt the style of authors such as Michael Morpurgo and Malorie Blackman.
-Homework compliments classwork and reinforces skills covered in class.
+Girls adopt the style of authors such as Michael Morpurgo, Malorie Blackman, Lewis Carroll and Emma Carroll.
+Homework complements classwork and reinforces skills covered in class.